Akash-Sharma-1/obsidian-notion-sync/README.md

 # 🎛️ How does it work ?

-This is how the pipeline's overview looks like:
+### This is how the pipeline's overview looks like:

 ![Pipeline](img/Pipeline.png)

-## 🎯 Detailed workflow details
+## 🎯 Detailed workflow

-1. Takes up file all the files from your obsidian vault.
+### 1. Takes up file all the files from your obsidian vault.

 ![Obsidian Vault](img/obsidian_vault.png)

-2. Upon the running of the command Places it at the place of invocation (directory named 'ObsidianClonedVault')
+### 2. Upon the running of the command Places it at the place of invocation (directory named 'ObsidianClonedVault')

 ![Collected Locally](img/CollectedLocally.png)

-3. It then syncs this folder with a Github Repo (you can supply the name for an existing repo or it would create a new one)
+### 3. It then syncs this folder with a Github Repo (you can supply the name for an existing repo or it would create a new one)

 ![Github sycning](img/SyncingWithGithub.png)

-4. Once the syncing is completed, it triggers a Github action that uploads these files to notion via Notion APIs
+### 4. Once the syncing is completed, it triggers a Github action that uploads these files to notion via Notion APIs

 ![Github Actions](img/GithubActions.png)

-5. Voila !
+### 5. Voila !
 You can now access your notes on Notion too !

 ![Notion Populates](img/Notion%20Populated.png)